StanislavRybonka/Guest-Book/README.md

                                             About project:
                             1. Project based MVC;
                             2. Used php, javascript,HTML5,CSS3;
-                            3. Allows you leaved comment, and sva him in DB;
+                            3. Allows you leaved comment, and save him in DB;

                                          Common configuration:
         1. Download or make pull from: git@github.com:StanislavRybonka/Guest-Book.git;